dora-rs/dora/examples/python-dataflow/README.md

 dora start ./dataflow.yml (or dora start ./dataflow_dynamic.yml)
 ```

-**Note**: if you're running the dynamic dataflow, you will need to start manually the ultralytics-yolo node:
+**Note**: if you're running the dynamic dataflow, you will need to start manually the dora-yolo node:

 ```bash
 # activate your virtual environment in another terminal